wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-aad-authentication.md

 - Only an Azure Active Directory administrator can initially connect to the Azure SQL Server using an Azure Active Directory account.
 The Active Directory administrator can configure subsequent Azure Active Directory database users.
 - We recommend setting the connection timeout to 30 seconds.
 - Some tools like BI and Excel are not supported.
-- Azure Active Directory authentication only supports the **.NET Framework Data Provider for SqlServer** (at least version .NET Framework 4.6).
-Therefor Management Studio (available with SQL Server 2016) and data-tier applications (DAC and .bacpac) can connect, but **sqlcmd.exe** cannot connect because **sqlcmd** uses the ODBC provider.
+- Azure Active Directory authentication only supports the **.NET Framework Data Provider for SqlServer** (at least version .NET Framework 4.6). <!-- deleted by customization Therefore --><!-- keep by customization: begin --> Therefor <!-- keep by customization: end --> Management Studio (available with SQL Server 2016) and data-tier applications (DAC and .bacpac) can connect, but **sqlcmd.exe** cannot connect because **sqlcmd** uses the ODBC provider.
 - Two-factor authentication or other forms of interactive authentication are not supported.